 Network security architecture is the framework of policies, technologies, and controls that protect an organization's network infrastructure from cyber threats.
 When effectively designed, network security reduces threats like unauthorized access and malware from impacting your network or compromising your data.

-Components of Network Security Design
+Components of Network Security Architecture

 Secure network architecture incorporates multiple defense layers to address threats at different entry points.
 Key components include: